-At 30 June 2012, if interest rates had moved throughout the year, as illustrated in the table below, with all other variables held constant, post tax loss and equity would have been affected as follows:
+At 30 June 2013, if interest rates had moved throughout the year, as illustrated in the table below, with all other variables held constant, post tax loss and equity would have been affected as follows:

-Judgements of reasonably possible movements in interest rates: Profit (Lower) Other Com Inco Higher ome 2012 \$ 2011 \$ 2012 \$ 2011 \$ Consolidated +0.25% (25 basis points) -0.75% (75 basis points) 495 (1,484) 1,748 (5,243) - - -
+Judgements of reasonably possible movements in interest rates: Net F Higher ( Other Com Inco Higher ome

+2013 \$ 2012 \$ 2013 \$ 2012 \$

+Consolidated 0.45

++0.25% (25 basis points) 845 495 - -

+-0.75% (75 basis points) (2,536) (1,484) - -

-Interest rates were generally stable during 2011/2012, with official rates moving shifting downwards.
-The global economic outlook remained subdued, with sentiment biased toward downward movement in rates rather than further upward pressure.
+Interest rates trended downwards during 2012/2013, with official rates reaching long term lows by year end.
+At balance date, the economic outlook in Australia remained subdued, with the prospect of further reductions in official rates being widely canvassed.
 On this basis, a possible movement in rates from +0.25% to -0.75% has been adopted as a reasonably possible movement in rates.
-The movements in net profit are due to higher and lower amounts of interest received from interest bearing cash balances.
+The movements in net loss are due to higher and lower amounts of interest received from interest bearing cash balances.
 There is no movement in other comprehensive income as there are no derivative instruments designated as cash flow hedges.